600 results found

 Carruthers J, Holmes A, Majeed A, 2017, Incorrect information on immunoglobulin as preventive treatment for varicella Reply, BMJ-BRITISH MEDICAL JOURNAL, Vol: 357, ISSN: 1756-1833

-Chang K, Lee JT, Vamos E, et al., 2017, Socio-demographic inequalities in the effectiveness of England's NHS Health Check, EUPHA, Publisher: OXFORD UNIV PRESS, ISSN: 1101-1262
+Chang K, Lee JT, Vamos E, et al., 2017, Socio-demographic inequalities in the effectiveness of England's NHS Health Check, 10th European Public Health Conference Sustaining resilient and healthy communities, Publisher: Oxford University Press (OUP), ISSN: 1101-1262

 Chang KC-M, Majeed A, Vamos EP, et al., 2017, The authors respond to "NHS Health Check: national evaluation findings and implications", CANADIAN MEDICAL ASSOCIATION JOURNAL, Vol: 189, Pages: E173-E173, ISSN: 0820-3946